-Jarice Manson enters his second season with the Mitchell College men's soccer program in 2017-18.
+Jarice Manson enters his third season with the Mitchell College men's soccer program in 2018-19.

-Manson is in his fourth season with Sporting CT, a club program based out of Middletown, Conn.
+Manson is in his fifth season with Sporting CT, a club program based out of Middletown, Conn.
 In 2015 he led the girl's U15 team to the Connecticut State Cup semifinals, the first team in the club's history to reach that level.
 His squad won every tournament/college showcase in his second season with the team.

 Manson has a wealth of soccer experience as both a coach and a player.
 He holds a National “D” license and was 2008 Connecticut Junior Soccer Association Boys Coach of the Year.